-• Included among all the 48 credits earned, at least 12 credits must be at the 2000 level and 12 credits at the 3000-level.
+• Included among all the 48 credits earned, at least 12 credits must be at least at the 2000-level and an additional 12 credits must be at least at the 3000-.

 Cross-listed courses may be used to fulfill these requirements, but the same course cannot be used to fulfill both the principal and the secondary disciplines requirements.
 Courses used to satisfy the above requirements may also be used to satisfy the general education requirements.

-Geography Social Science Major-by-Contract (BA.SSC.GEO)
+Geography (BA.SSC.GEO)